-The indebtedness outstanding under the 2010 Junior Secured Notes Payable (the "2010 Secured Notes") at each of March 31, 2019 and December 31, 2018 was \$3.0 million.
-The 2010 Secured Notes accrue interest at an annual rate of 3.5% and are collateralized by a security interest in all the Company's assets, which security interest is junior and subordinate to the security interest that collateralizes the 2014 Secured Notes.
-All outstanding principal and interest on the 2010 Secured Notes will be due and payable in a single payment upon maturity in November 2020.
+The Junior Secured Promissory Notes Due 2020 (the "2010 Secured Notes") accrue interest at an annual rate of 3.5% and are collateralized by a security interest in all the Company's assets, which, subsequent to the repayments of the Brainlab Notes and the 2014 Secured Notes described above, is the senior such interest.
+All outstanding principal and interest on the 2010 Secured Notes will be due and payable upon maturities in October and November 2020.

 The carrying amount of the 2010 Secured Notes in the accompanying condensed consolidated balance sheets is presented net of a discount arising from shares issued to the noteholders at issuance of the 2010 Secured Notes.
-The unamortized discount at March 31, 2019 and December 31, 2018 was \$1,295,052 and \$1,459,209, respectively.
+The unamortized discount at September 30, 2019 and December 31, 2018 was \$970,390 and \$1,459,209, respectively.
 This discount is being amortized to interest expense over the term of the notes using the effective interest method.

-At each of March 31, 2019 and December 31, 2018, the Company's Chairman and one of the Company's officers held 2010 Secured Notes they purchased at the date of original issuance having an aggregate principal balance of \$197,000.
+At each of September 30, 2019 and December 31, 2018, the Company's Chairman and one of the Company's officers held 2010 Secured Notes purchased at the date of original issuance having an aggregate principal balance of \$197,000.